 Christopher J. Gray has tried approximately 20 cases to jury verdict or arbitration award, and attorney Michael J. Giarrusso also has substantial trial experience.
 The firm handles investor claims throughout the United States with the confidence that we can successfully prosecute the cases through trial if the defendant or respondent is not willing to make our clients a reasonable settlement offer.

-Our attorneys are admitted in New York and New Jersey as well as various federal courts around the county, and accept cases in other U.S. states working in cooperation with attorneys licensed in those states as necessary.
+Our attorneys are admitted in New York and New Jersey as well as various federal courts around the country, and accept cases in other U.S. states, subject to individual state bar rules for out-of-state practice and working in cooperation with attorneys licensed in those states as required under applicable state bar rules.
 Our clients do not pay any additional attorneys’ fees if we make the decision to partner with local counsel in another state.Established Record of Substantial Recoveries

 Christopher J. Gray has represented the plaintiff in numerous cases under the federal securities and commodities laws, including the following noteworthy cases involving substantial recoveries for the firm’s clients:

 In re Amaranth Natural Gas Commodities Litigation, 711 F. Supp.
 2d 301 (S.D.N.Y.
 2010): U.S. District Court for the Southern District of New York attached $72.4 million in assets of hedge fund in action alleging manipulation of natural gas commodities futures markets.
 See also 269 F.R.D.
 366 (S.D.N.Y.
 2010) (certifying class on contested motion).
 The case was ultimately settled for $77.1 million.